myinan/tictactoe/README.md

-# tictactoe
+# TicTacToe (Deployed to `gh-pages`)
-A tictactoe game.
+A tictactoe game built with Vanilla Javascript.